3willows/easyAffirmation/README.md

 - [ ] Output an HTML page with appropriate content
 - [ ] Output backsheet

+## BUG FIX

+- [ ] The paragraph number of the conclusion should update once paragraphs are added.

 ## POTENTIAL FURTHER FEATURES

 - [ ] reminder about jurat rule